sheddyranking/Microsolft-Power-Bi./README.md

 You can do alot Transformation in the QueryEditor such as , Renaming, cleaning the Null values etc.

--- `unpivoted other columns` changing other columns to be properly formated.
+-- `unpivoted other columns` changing other columns to  rows

 ###### mini Project-Creating a data model.